 Notice Period

 Employees will be informed at the earliest practical opportunity of a potential redundancy situation.
 Following consultation, employees will be informed if their employment is being terminated due to redundancy.
 At this point the employee will either be paid in lieu of notice or required to work through their notice period.
-Our total notice period is 12 weeks.

 Finding New Employment